pierods/drisqus/README.md

 Methods that support the "pages" parameter will retrieve pages of size 100 (or less when 100 is not supported by Disqus).
 If pages is set to -1, all pages are retrieved.

 ### Data drilling and statistics
-Drisqus makes it really is to drill down in Disqus' API and calculate statistics.
+Drisqus makes it really easy to drill down in Disqus' API and calculate statistics.

 As an example, let's pick the latest thread from a forum and check out which comment authors don't have any replies to their posts.